azirale/GeoSharer/README.md

 GeoSharer
 =========
 A Minecraft ForgeModLoader mod and a .NET/Mono tool for sharing minecraft multiplayer map data.
-Tailored for use with Civcraft (http://www.civcraft.vg/).
+Tailored for use with Civcraft (http://www.civcraft.vg/) --Dead link: Civcraft was shut down some time ago--

 Description